-Sabine von Mering is an associate professor of German and director for the Center for German and European Studies at Brandeis.
+Sabine von Mering is Professor of German, Professor of Women’s, Gender and Sexuality Studies, and Director for the Center for German and European Studies at Brandeis University.
 As a German national who has lived in the United States for 17 years (and is now a naturalized U.S. citizen) with U.S.-born children, von Mering understands very well what it means to be an international student and to navigate the challenges of a multicultural existence.

-Laura John is excited to begin teaching in the Gateway Scholars Program.
-She received her B.A. in archaeology from the University of Pennsylvania and her M.A. in anthropology from Brandeis and has taught writing at Brandeis for several years, including Composition and UWS courses in the Writing Program.
-She has also taught courses in the Anthropology Department and in the Summer School.
+Laura John is the lead Analytical Writing Instructor for the Gateway Scholars Program.
+She received her B.A. in archaeology from the University of Pennsylvania and her M.A. in anthropology from Brandeis.
+From 2004-2015, she taught six sections of Composition and fifteen sections of the University Writing Seminar for the Writing Program at Brandeis.
+She has also taught several courses in the Anthropology Department and in the Summer School in that time.

 Laura appreciates interacting with students from various cultural backgrounds, because they consistently bring fresh perspective and insight to various subjects.
 She particularly enjoys discussing students’ ideas about everyday cultural matters like film, television, and informal speech.
 She also enjoys helping students begin the academic process of transforming initial thoughts to a first draft, and transforming that first draft through the process of revision into a polished final written product.